spotify/git-test/README.md

 By default it uses heuristics to try to determine what "local commits" to test, but you can supply another ref spec. `git-test` looks at each commit and checks the hash of the directory tree against the cache.
+You can also configure a ref (usually a branch) to test against, per repo or or per branch.

 From the point of view of `git-test`, a test can be any shell command and a test is considered successful if that shell command returns with a `0` exit